tModLoader/tModLoader/PortingNotes_1.4.4.9.md

 - `ModTile.ChestDrop` and `DresserDrop` code/patches are atrocious.

 ## TownNPCProfiles
-- Investigate with the new shimmer profiles.
-	- Give ExampleNPC and ExampleTravellingMerchant a shimmer variant/texture
-	- Involves adding modded IO for NPC.ShimmeredTownNPCs
 - Might be a good time to get rid of NPCHeadLoader?
 At least for town NPCs?

 ## Tile(.TML).cs:
 - Patches have been reimplemented, check that again.